midilab/uClock/README.md

 ## uClock v2.0 Breaking Changes

-If you are coming from uClock version < 2.0 versions pay attention to the breaking changes so you can update your code to reflect the new API interface:
+If you are coming from uClock version < 2.0 versions, pay attention to the breaking changes so you can update your code to reflect the new API interface:

 ### setCallback function name changes